RafaRemote/oc_python_p13_scale_a_django_app/README.md

 - `source venv/bin/activate`
 - `pip install --requirement requirements.txt`
 - `python manage.py runserver`
-- Go to `http://localhost:8000` in a browser
+- Go to `http://localhost:8000` in a browser.
-- Confirm the site is running and can be navigated (you should see several profiles and lettings)
+- Confirm the site is running and can be navigated (you should see several profiles and lettings).

 #### Linting